devtron-labs/devtron/docs/user-guide/resource-browser.md

 **Note**: As a pre-requisite, you must have a basic understanding of Kubernetes Cluster, Resources, Kinds.

 You can create a Kubernetes resource by passing definition YAML file.
-You can create more than one resource by separate the resource YAMLs by ‘---’.
+You can create more than one resource by separating the resource YAMLs by ‘---’.

 An example that shows the required fields and object specifications for a Kubernetes Deployment: